Behavioral Addiction

 Treating Behavioral Addictions

-Gambling addiction is currently the only behavioral addiction described in the DSM-5, most mental health providers treat behavioral addictions as serious diagnoses with specific treatment methods.
-Unlike substance abuse treatment, in-patient rehab or hospitalization for behavioral addictions is rare.
-Instead, mental health care professionals or psychiatrists will use either therapy, medications, or a combination of both to treat behavioral addictions.
+Gambling addiction is currently the only behavioral addiction described in the DSM-5, but most mental health providers treat behavioral addictions as serious diagnoses with specific treatment methods.

 Therapy